The Midrash Says, by Rabbi Moshe Weissman writes regarding Parsha Chukas (Sefer Bamidbar, pages 245-247):

 We, as part of Am Yehudi, suffer the utter failure of Israeli governance over that span to provide just and complete restitution to them or to provide sufficient economic or logistical support to enable all of the former Gush Katif residents to pick up and continue their lives anew.
 This is the reality despite the enactment of the so-called “compensation law” and several other subsequent laws meant to benefit the former Gush Katif residents, but stone-walled in application by the expulsionist residue such that our fellow Jews still endure great pain, hardship, emotional upheaval and financial loss and disruption resulting from the expulsion abomination.

-As if that were not enough, we view the evolution of the regime’s future plans, which we’ve gotten a taste of under the guise of “two states(sic)”, the Amona evictions, “construction freeze,” impending Ulpana expulsions, and more.
-We will need to stand up strong and solid, like men, NOT like the spies analogy of “grasshoppers”, in confronting, combatting and prevailing over the elitists, the intelligencia, the institutions, the media, the bureacracy AND, the politicians — those who exhibit an abject lack of Torah-grounding and hate and disdain for anything Jewish.
+As if that were not enough, we view the evolution of the regime’s future plans which we’ve gotten a taste of under the guise of “two states(sic)”, “construction freeze,” UN September resolution, etc. We will need to stand up strong and solid, like men, NOT like the spies analogy of “grasshoppers”, in confronting, combatting and prevailing over those who exhibit an abject lack of Torah-grounding and hate and disdain for anything Jewish.
+It is the elitists, the intelligencia, the institutions, the media, the bureacracy AND, the politicians.

 And while we are not now in the times of the Geula Shlaima and thus, do not have the Beit Hamikdash and the Parah Adumah — that perfect Red Heiffer whose blood removes tumah, we do have our tefillot, and the merit of the Avot and Emot to beseech Hashem on our behalf.